danakj/rust/src/doc/rustc/src/codegen-options/index.md

 If not specified, debug assertions are automatically enabled only if the [opt-level](#opt-level) is 0.

+## set-debug-compilation-dir

+This instructs `rustc` to emit the specified path as the compilation dir in its generated debugging info.
+This is the DW_AT_comp_dir field in DWARF binaries.
+This flag is used to produce a deterministic build output, as it avoids properties of the current machine or user from leaking into the debugging info.

+This is an unstable option.
+Use `-Z set-debug-compilation-dir=val` to specify a value.

 ## debuginfo

 This flag controls the generation of debug information.
 It takes one of the